frasermince/frasermince-blog/content/posts/2020-11-11-Intro-To-Reinforcement-Learning.md

 through I intend to implement algorithms and explain the core concepts.
 Often I find myself stuck by my lack of understanding in the field of probability.
 So I will do my best to help direct my reader in the right direction and assume very limited knowledge of probability.
-To start with I want to discuss the basics of the field of reinforcement learning.
+These posts will be a cleaned up version of my notes as I have watched the 2018 Deepmind RL course.
 --

 Reinforcement learning is the process of interacting with your environment and